-The second trimester of pregnancy is usually called the “golden period” because most of the unpleasant effects experienced from the first trimester of the pregnancy disappear or reduce.
+The second trimester of pregnancy in Singapore is usually called the “golden period” because most of the unpleasant effects experienced from the first trimester of the pregnancy disappear or reduce.
 However, you’re likely to develop a new set of symptoms, including back pain, abdominal pain, leg cramps, constipation and heartburn.
 Additionally, somewhere between 16 to 20 weeks, you may feel your baby’s first movements.

 Your baby will go through a lot of changes during this period.
 Other important parts of the body like the skeleton, muscle tissue and blood cells start to form.
 For males, the testes begin to drop into the scrotum and for females, the ovaries begin to form eggs.

 You are now in your final stretch of pregnancy.
 During this stage, some of the symptoms you’ll experience include shortness of breath, back pain from carrying a heavy belly, varicose veins and sleeping problems.
 By now, most of your baby’s organs and body systems have formed and would continue to grow and mature during this third trimester.
 You should also feel your baby’s movements regularly as kicks and rolls become stronger.